gecos-lab/FracAbility/docs/Theory reference.rst

 Theory
 =================

-In the following chapters the basic theory behind the FracAbility library will be explained.
+In this section of the documentation it is briefly introduced the concept of fracture networks and their structure.
+Then simple introductions to fracture network's topological analysis and fracture length distribution's analysis and model selection are carried out.

+Recommended resources and glossary chapters are also included for those that want to delve deeper in the terminology and theory behind the theory.

 .. toctree::
     :maxdepth: 2